Freedom From Religion Foundation issue warning about baptisms at Crawford County Jail

-Annie Laurie Taylor, foundation co-president, said the Sheriff's Office should not be hosting, promoting or celebrating baptisms.
-She described the activity as one of the most egregious violations when it comes to the separation between religion and government.
+Annie Laurie Taylor, foundation co-president, said the sheriff's office should not be hosting, promoting or celebrating baptisms.
+She described the activity as one of the most egregious violations when it comes to the separation of religion and government.

 Taylor said jail inmates are a captive audience and some may feel they have no choice but to agree to be baptized to garner favors from the sheriff.